aesuli/ics/README.md

 docker run -p 127.0.0.1:8080:8080 ghcr.io/aesuli/ics
 ```

-__NOTE:__ by default the ICS image uses the SQLite database engine, which can results in performance drops caused by the access to DB, specially when multiple users access the system.
+__NOTE:__ by default the ICS image uses the SQLite database engine, which may result in reduced efficiency and functionalities.
-A configuration using PostgreSQL is recommended.
+A configuration using PostgreSQL is strongly recommended.
 It can be easily set up using docker compose.

 #### Data persistence